Meet 10 Rising Power Players in American Fine Dining

 Johann Moonesinghe

 For all the money that flows through the restaurant industry to get places off the ground, the funding behind restaurants can be quite opaque.
 The dining public may encounter chefs, bartenders, somms, and restaurateurs when they hear about places where they want to dine, but they rarely know where the money comes from.
 Well, for more and more restaurants around the country, some of that money is coming from Johann Moonesinghe and his company InKind.
 To the consumer, InKind functions almost like a house account for a restaurant, where you download an app, put money into an account, and get requisite perks as well bonus credit to use at a restaurant.
 But on the backend, it’s a new model of restaurant financing.
 InKind provides capital for a restaurant, giving it, say, $100,000 directly and getting $200,000 in food and beverage credits in return to dole out to its users as bonuses.
 This isn’t debt or equity; it’s a cash injection.
 Additionally, the company also shares its findings from consumers with restaurants to help their operations.
-The Austin-based firm now has more than 1.5 million users and 2,000 restaurants on the platform and has put $170 million of capital into restaurants and pledges to make that $250 million by 2025.
+The Austin-based firm now has more than 1.5 million users and 2,600 restaurants on the platform and has put $280 million of capital into restaurants already.
+And Moonesinghe is a restaurant owner himself with the Guest House and Ember Kitchen in Austin, Etta in Scottsdale and Chicago, Aya Pastry in the Windy City, and a forthcoming location of the Guest House that will open in Las Vegas.

 Jennifer Vitagliano, Camari Mick, Mary Attea, and Nicole Vitagliano